The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Immediate Actions Required

-• Upgrade Moodle to version 3.11.5 or later immediately
+• Upgrade Moodle to version 3.11.5 or later, which contains the official fix from the Moodle security team.

-• Audit user accounts and privileges for unauthorized changes
+• Audit Moodle administrator and teacher accounts for unauthorized changes or new privileged users.

 Patch Information